La Violencia: Before 1946

-Ever since the 1920s, Conservatives have held the majority of governmental power and have dominated Colombia for 150 years up until the 2002 election of 'Alvora Uribe' which broke the duopoly.
-Even when Liberals gained control of the government in the 1930s, there was tension and even violent outbursts between the peasants and landowners, and workers and industry owners.
-The number of yearly deaths, however, were far less than the estimates of those in La Violencia.
+Since the 1920s, Conservatives had held the majority of governmental power, a position it would continue to occupy until the 2002 election of Alvaro Uribe.
+Even when Liberals gained control of the government in the 1930s, there was tension and even violent outbursts between peasants and landowners, as well as workers and industry owners.
+The number of yearly deaths from conflict, however, were far less than those estimated to have occurred during La Violencia.

 1946–1947

 In the 1946 election, Mariano Ospina Pérez of the Conservative party won the presidency, largely because the Liberal votes were split between two Liberal candidates.

 Mariano Ospina Pérez and the Conservative party Government used the police and army to repress the Liberal party.
 Their response was to fight back with violent protests.
 This led to an increasing amount of pressure within political and civil society.
 Some consider La Violencia having started at this point because the Conservative government began increasing the backlash against Liberal protests and small rebel groups.
 There were an estimated 14,000 deaths in 1947 due to this violence.